gskielian/Essential-Git/README.md

 Essential-Git
 =============

-A collection of git command line commands which are really useful -- please fork!
+A collection of git command line commands which are really useful + :sparkles: workflows :sparkles:

 ## Command